distribusion/retailer_api_documentation/source/index.html.md

 Dear partner,

-You made it - in front of you lies the most loved API in transportation industry.
-Actually it is mostly the love of our dev and product team so far due to it being super brand new, but hope you will fall in love soon too.
-Anytime feel free to write to me personally to [partner@distribusion.com](mailto:partner@distribusion.com) in case you are unhappy or our baby is not behaving as you expected.
+You made it - in front of you lies the most loved API in the transporation industry.
+Actually, so far it is mostly the love of our dev and product team, due to it being super brand new, but we hope you will fall in love soon too.
+Feel free to write to me personally anytime at [partner@distribusion.com](mailto:partner@distribusion.com) in case you are unhappy or our baby is not behaving as you expected.

 You can trust on us working hard everyday to make it your most loved product.